The Seasonal Prophets

 [Photo by joel protasio on Unsplash]

-For example, when pronouncing the downfall of Ancient Babylon, Isaiah chided her for relying on the dark arts:
+When pronouncing the downfall of Ancient Babylon, Isaiah chided her for relying on the dark arts:

 • (Isaiah 47:1-13) - “Down and sit in the dust, O virgin Daughter of Babylon, sit on the ground, throneless Daughter of the Chaldeans; for you will no more be called Tender and Dainty… Take your stand, I pray you, with your spells, and with the throng of your incantations wherein you have wearied yourself from your youth.
 Peradventure you may be able to profit, peradventure you may strike me with terror.
 You have worn yourself out with the mass of your consultations.
 Let them take their stand that they may save you, the dividers of the heavens, the gazers at the stars, they who MAKE KNOWN BY NEW MOONS, some of the things which shall come upon you.

 The clause, “make known by new moons” or “monthly prognosticator” in several English translations, represents the Hebrew words for “moon” and “know” (chodesh, yada‘).
-It refers to SOOTHSAYERS who divine the future from lunar phases, especially the new moon that marks the start of each month in both the Babylonian and Hebrew calendars.
+It refers to SOOTHSAYERS who would divine the future from lunar phases, especially the new moon that marked the start of each month in both the Babylonian and Hebrew calendars.

-In contrast to many popular preachers, the Apostle Paul warns us that reverting to calendrical observations amounts to regression, a return to enslavement under the “elemental spirits” (“You narrowly observe days and months and seasons and years.
+In contrast to many popular preachers, the Apostle Paul warned us that reverting to calendrical observations amounts to regression, a return to enslavement under the “elemental spirits” (“You narrowly observe days and months and seasons and years.
 I am afraid of you, lest by any means I have bestowed labor upon you in vain”).

 REPLACING SCRIPTURE